A7abhilash/get-stuff-done-app/README.md

 # Get Stuff Done

 > > An application that makes managing your tasks easy.
+Write the task, set the due date, choose the relevant tags and add it, the status w.r.t due date will be set automatically on Tasks Screen.

 ### Technologies